AnandakrishnanV/Solving-Puzzles-with-Z3/README.md

 - [x] Multiply the result

 ### Setup-Instructions
 The 4 different question identified by team, of 3 different variations can be solved using their respective python impelmentation.
-The simple generator is currently configured to only generate a single 7x7 grid, owning to time constraints.
-DISCLAIMER: You may have to run it a few times to receive a satisfiable problem as the connected region condition can only be enfoced through multiple iterations.
+The simple generator is currently configured to only generate a single 7x7 grid, owning to time constraints associated with the connected region constraint.
+All are python files and can be run from the terminal.
+DISCLAIMER: You may have to run it a few times to receive a satisfiable output problem as the connected region condition can only be enfoced through multiple iterations, we have currently set the value to be either 1 or 2 connected regions for a faster output time, and can be changed in the generator file.